starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     local struct_array = cast(MyStruct, felt*)  # an array of structs

-Elements each use the same quantity of memory and may be accessed by a zero based index as follows:
+Each element uses the same quantity of memory and may be accessed by a zero based index as follows:

 .. tested-code:: cairo array_index